ravin018/kryshairies-website/DOMAIN-SETUP.md

-# Custom Domain Setup: kryshairies.com.au
+# Custom Domain Setup: kryshairies.com.au (Root Domain Only)

 ## ✅ **Completed: Code Updates**
-All website references have been updated from `kryshvac.com.au` to `kryshairies.com.au`:
+All website references have been updated to use `kryshairies.com.au` (root domain only):

 - ✅ **sitemap.xml** - Updated all URLs to kryshairies.com.au
 - ✅ **robots.txt** - Updated sitemap reference